Guide to the Renewable Heating Incentive (RHI) scheme

-The Renewable Heating Incentive (RHI) scheme was launched on April 9th 2014, it is classed as a “financial incentive” scheme which has been designed to encourage the uptake of renewable heating system installations among domestic consumers.
+The Renewable Heating Incentive (RHI) is a financial incentive designed to encourage the uptake of renewable heating system installations among domestic consumers.

 The scheme is not open to new build property projects, unless they are classed as self-builds.
 This means they are not carried out by a “property developer”, rather someone who is building a home (or homes) for themselves.